MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ---
-title: Implement a widget provider in a win32 app
+title: Implement a widget provider in a win32 app (C++/WinRT)
-description: This article walks you through the process of creating a widget provider that provides widget content and responds to widget actions. ms.topic: article ms.date: 07/06/2022 ms.author: drewbat
+description: This article walks you through the process of creating widget provider, implemented in C++/WinRT that provides widget content and responds to widget actions. ms.topic: article ms.date: 07/06/2022 ms.author: drewbat